Home Health Burnout syndrome: causes, symptoms, what to do

 Burnout syndrome: signs

-To prevent further development ailment, it is necessary to start eliminating the signs of burnout in time.
-They can be conditionally divided into three groups:
+To prevent further development illness, it is necessary to begin eliminating the signs of emotional burnout in a timely manner.
+Conventionally, they can be divided into three groups:

 Physical manifestations: